Lilandra Neramani: Reception

 Screen Rant ranked Lilandra 9th on "The 10 Most Powerful Members Of The Xavier Family", 6th on the "11 Most Dangerous Shi'ar Warriors in Marvel History" and as one of the "Best Non-Mutant Supporting Characters".
 CBR ranked Lilandra 9th on "The 10 Most Powerful Shi'ar".

 Ramzi Fawaz, in the academic journal American Literature in 2011, opined that "arguably the most canonical storyline in the X-Men's publishing history, 'The Phoenix Saga' tells the story of the alien princess Lilandra Nermani's desperate effort to gain allies in a cosmic struggle against the machinations of her tyrannical brother, D'Ken".
 Fawaz highlighted that "in her time of need, Lilandra discovers a psychic rapport across the galaxies that leads her to Earth and Xavier's X-Men, calling forth a monstrous mutant kinship against the tainted bonds of blood and empire".
-Fawaz, in the book New Mutants: Superheroes and the Radical Imagination of American Comics (2016), highlighted the "The Dark Phoenix Saga", noting that "if the Hellfire Club stands in for the machinations of global capital, the Shi'ar Empire functions as its political double, representing the corruption of governmental power by the interests of economic imperialism".
+Fawaz, in the book New Mutants: Superheroes and the Radical Imagination of American Comics (2016), highlighted "The Dark Phoenix Saga", noting that "if the Hellfire Club stands in for the machinations of global capital, the Shi'ar Empire functions as its political double, representing the corruption of governmental power by the interests of economic imperialism".
 Fawaz highlighted that Lilandra "dramatizes the threat Dark Phoenix" and "disavows the Shi'ar Empire's own imperialist claim to the galaxy by equating Jean with a political tyrant, her brother D'Ken, while basing the value of Jean's life on her level of 'benecence' or lack thereof to the Shi'ar Empire".

 Arnold T. Blumberg of IGN commented that "takeaway" of Lilandra "is that she has a convoluted backstory" and noted her deep impact "in Marvel cosmic history".
 He highlighted that she "overthrew D'Ken", married Xavier, "assumed her position as Empress Majestrix, eventually presiding over the proceedings that led to the death of Phoenix; she also played a part in putting Reed Richards of the Fantastic Four on trial for saving Galactus' life".

 Other versions

+MC2

+An alternate, older version of Lilandra appears in MC2's miniseries "Last Planet Standing".
+There, the Shi'ar empire is devastated by Galactus and Lilandra's Imperial Guard help her and her servants escape right before Galactus destroys the empire.
+It is unknown what happened to Lilandra afterward.

 Ultimate Marvel

 Ultimate Lilandra.
 Art by Tom Raney.

-An alternate universe variant of Lilandra Neramani from Earth-1610 appears in Ultimate X-Men.
+An alternate universe version of Lilandra Neramani from Earth-1610 appears in Ultimate X-Men.
 This version is the human leader of the Church of Shi'ar Enlightenment, and claims to represent an ancient religion that worships the Phoenix.

 X-Men: The End

-An alternate universe variant of Lilandra Neramani from Earth-41001 appears in X-Men: The End.
+An alternate universe version of Lilandra Neramani from Earth-41001 appears in X-Men: The End.